Marcus Kaufman: Judicial career

 In 1970, Governor Ronald Reagan appointed Kaufman as an associate justice of the Court of Appeal of California's Fourth Appellate District, Division Two.
 His opinion in Fletcher v.
 Western National Life Ins.
 Co. in 1970, while on the Fourth District Court of Appeal is regarded as an insightful view of what was to come from the California Supreme Court in Gruenberg v.
 Aetna Ins.
 Co. in 1973 and then Silberg v.
 California Life Ins.
 Co., in 1974, when the court embraced the essential concepts of insurance bad faith as a tort remedy in California.

 In 1987, Kaufman was one of three justices appointed by Republican Governor George Deukmejian to replace Chief Justice Rose Bird and two other liberal justices voted out of office in the previous November's elections.
 He was expected to be among the most conservative members of the court.
 At times he lived up to this expectation: he joined the conservative majority in upholding the death penalty and wrote the majority opinion when the court allowed police to erect roadblocks in an effort to get drunk drivers off the road.
 Kaufman also wrote the majority opinion that allowed a corporate farm to restrict access of union organizers to worker camps on its property.
-But he sided with the liberal minority in dissenting on several important civil rulings: he restricted wrongful-termination suits against employers and barred the use of state antitrust laws against corporate mergers.
+But he sided with the liberal minority in dissenting on some important civil rulings: he opposed restricting wrongful-termination suits against employers and barring the use of state antitrust laws against corporate mergers.
 In another case, he joined with liberal justices to uphold the right of criminal defendants to gain access to confidential police brutality complaints.

 Kaufman was viewed as a thoughtful and scholarly student of the law, always interested in carefully scrutinizing issues, precedent, and argument.
 He was especially notable for his kindness and concern for staff.
 On January 31, 1990, Kaufman retired from the bench to spend more time with his family.
 In 1995, he joined the newly formed Albert, Weiland & Golden in Costa Mesa, California, where he was of counsel and did consulting work on appeals.